Quasi-isometric rigidity of three manifold groups: Hyperbolicity in the sense of Gromov

-\Proof Let $X=\cus(G,\PP_G)$, and let us consider the action of $G$ on $X\cup \partial X$.
-We note that $H$ has no parabolic elements.
+\Proof Let $X=\cus(G,\PP_G)$, and let us consider the action of $G$ on $X\cup \partial X$. {Let us consider $H\in \PP\setminus \PP_G$.} We note that $H$ has no parabolic {subgroups}.
 If this was the case, then there would be some $g\in G$ and $P \in \PP_G$ such that $gPg^{-1}\cap H$ would be infinite, which contradicts the almost malnormality assumption.
 Therefore, since $H$ is relatively quasiconvex, this implies that every point in $\La_H$ is conical.
 We may then deduce that the action of $H$ is uniform on $\La_H$ by \cite[Thm.\,8.1]{bowditch:characterization} and cocompact on $\partial_{\PP_G}G\setminus \La_H$ by \cite[Main Thm.\,(3)]{swenson:qcvxgps}.
 Furthermore, by the corollary of the main theorem in \cite{swenson:qcvxgps}, $H$ has finite index in $\stab_G \La_H$.
-If $g\in \stab_G\La_H$, then $gHg^{-1} \cap H$ is a finite index subgroup of $H$, hence infinite, so that $g\in H$ by malnormality.
+If $g\in \stab_G\La_H$, then $gHg^{-1} \cap H$ is a finite index subgroup of $H$, hence infinite, so that $g\in H$ by almost malnormality.
 We have proved (1) and (2).